 INTRODUCTION

 Progressive balance and cognitive impairment are a physiological consequence of age [1, 2], but there is great variability among individuals as to the extent of these phenomena.
 The question arises whether impairment in balance may be associated with cognitive decline or could be considered a suitable predictor of the latter[3].
 Instrumental analysis of balance has demonstrated a significant impairment in Alzheimer’s disease (AD) and mild cognitive impairment (MCI) compared to age matched normals, implicating damage to the vestibular pathways as the most probable cause[4].
-There might therefore be a correlation between balance measures and cognitive performance, even in a population of older people with no definite AD or MCI diagnosis, no complaint of memory loss, and without impairment of daily activity.
+There might therefore be an association between balance measures and cognitive performance, even in a population of older people with no definite AD or MCI diagnosis, no complaint of memory loss, and without impairment of daily activity.
 Therefore, this study investigates the relationship between balance and cognitive level in physically healthy older subjects, living independently, in the absence of a cognition-related diagnosis.

 MATERIALS AND METHODS